Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

 ### Scenario: Selecting new game option from the game menu

   Given - Menu appears:
-  Press S to start the new game
+  Press S to start the new game,
   Press E to exit the game

   When - Player presses S